A notice to pilots

 .
 Do not hesitate to contact us if you need assistance or if you have any questions.

-Our checklist guideline for resuming flights under current health conditions:
+Our checklist guideline for resuming flights post restrictions easing:

 BEFORE THE FLIGHT

-When checking the aircraft after the extended period of minimal or no flying, pilots must sanitise the following before any Wingly flight:
+When checking the aircraft after an extended period of minimal or no flying, pilots must thoroughly check the function of:

 Operation of equipment